 A Fat Quarter is a piece of fabric cut 18″ off the end of the bolt, and then cut in half on the fold.
 Four of these put together still make up 1 yard of fabric.
 Imagine a piece of paper cut into four equal horizontal strips compared to a piece cut once horizontally and once vertically to get four equal square-ish pieces.

-But a Fat Quarter shape comes in handy for other projects where you don’t need the long skinny length, like a little Easy Fat Quarter Bag, Drawstring bag, or something where you need a larger shape like the circles on this Monogram quilt.
+But a Fat Quarter shape comes in handy for other projects where you need a wider surface area in stead of a long skinny length, like a bag or something where you need a larger shape like the circles on this Monogram quilt.

 So there you go.
 Now you can consume fabric with confidence.